viraatdas/BoilerMatch/README.md

 # BoilerMatch

 ## How to run
-This runs all three containers: backend, frontend, and postgres database
+This runs all three containers: backend, frontend, and postgres database.
+Currently only runs `web`
 - `make`

 ## How to connect to database shell